Have you had a miscarriage or two or three and are wondering if celiac disease could be the cause?

 When the nurse asked me if I wanted to see her I said “no”.
 I was exhausted, high on pain killers and a bit freaked out.

 I’ve always wondered if I’d made the wrong decision.

 You might think I’d give up, and to be honest I’m not really sure why I didn’t.
 I think I just felt strongly that I was meant to have two children.

 So, we decided to try one more time.
 This, I was clear, was the last time.
 If things didn’t work out, I’d be satisfied with my beautiful little boy and move on.

 The pregnancy was difficult.

 I was sick all the time and so frustrated.
 They call it “morning sickness” but morning was the only time I felt well.

 I was having a rather good day until my husband, son and I decided to go out for ice cream.
 Soon I was so nauseous I was unable to get up off the sofa.
 Could this be related to the ice cream?

-It wasn’t until sixteen years after the birth of my daughter that I was finally diagnosed and the lights, one by one started coming on to illuminate the events of my past.
+It wasn’t until sixteen years after the birth of my daughter that I was finally diagnosed.
+The lights, one by one started coming on to illuminate the events of my past.